-We monitor and report as a relevant employer under the Workplace Gender Equality Act and the most recent report (March 2018) can be viewed on our website.
-SeaLink was notified in May 2018 based on this report that it is compliant with the Workplace Gender Equality Act.
-Since the time of preparation of that report we have acquired the Fraser Island business.
+We monitor and report as a relevant employer under the Workplace Gender Equality Act and the most recent reports (March 2019) for the group can be viewed on our website.
+SeaLink was notified in May 2019 based on the two reports submitted for the group that it is compliant with the Workplace Gender Equality Act.
+A separate report is prepared and lodged for the Fraser Island business due to the nature of the activities of that business unit.